griffinfarrow/OXCEP-Precision-Dental-Medicine/README.md

     * Scikit-learn for the HPV/head cancer
     * Scikit-learn, lifelines, SHAP for the other case
 * Datasets?
-    * Dan to acquire these?
+    * ~Dan to acquire these?~
+    * A dataset to demonstrate treatment response
+* Find a better solution for dataset storage than keeping in the Git repo!